parkinglot837/f5-bigip-tmos-101-cli/README.md

 CLI commands to use for the TMOS 101 Fundamentals Lab.

 ## Labs
-Lab 1: The Basics (Networking, Pools and Virtual Servers) Lab 2: Load Balancing, Monitoring and Persistence
+<br>Lab 1: The Basics (Networking, Pools and Virtual Servers)
+<br>Lab 2: Load Balancing, Monitoring and Persistence
 Lab 3: SSL Offload and Security
 Lab 4: BIG-IP Policies and iRules
 Lab 5: Support and Troubleshooting